 - A Course in Human Development Across The Lifespan

 - A Course in Physical Science*

 - A Course in Biological Science*

 *Note: The physical and biological science courses must meet the general education requirements of the university attended.
-It is strongly recommended that students have completed a course in physics and/or chemistry as they may be required later on when applying to a master’s degree program and one or the other will be required for the ASHA CCC for students who have completed a Master’s Degree.
+It is strongly recommended that students have completed a course in physics and/or chemistry as one or both will likely be required later on when applying to a master’s degree program and one or the other will be required for the ASHA CCC for students who have completed a Master’s Degree.
 Students should consult with Master’s Degree programs to which they plan to apply and plan accordingly.

 For course approval, please email the program coordinator with the following information: name of institution, course number, course title, course description, and date completed.
 If course is approved, please print a copy of the email and include with your application.